 This course is an introduction to the “the American love affair with self-help” (Salerno 7) through its literature, industry, and critiques.
 Dominated by the rhetoric of happiness, progress, and individual improvement (the pull-yourself-up-by-your-bootstraps mentality), the self-help genre can often be reductive, a series of simple steps that one must perform diligently to attain greater well-being.
 Self-help is also a full-fledged industry, deeply embedded in the mandates and cultural logic of capitalism, consumerism, and materialism.
 As such, self-help produces exorbitant profits by selling its books, products, and authors (as motivational speakers, life coaches, therapists, pop psychologists) as commercialized commodities.
 Moreover, a great deal of self-help is aimed at helping individual workers succeed in business, function well on the job, or acquire more money or material possessions.
 In encouraging personal growth and relationships as functional and transactional, this “emotional capitalism” (Illouz 60) trumps other values such as struggle and challenge, community and critique, and solidarity and justice.
 In light of this, we will explore the genre’s core problems, paying particular attention to how self-help preserves and serves the status quo and limits possibilities for what the happy person and the good life ought to be.
 We will also explore how, since the notion of the individual “self” is culturally constructed, self help’s task of identifying and recovering an “authentic” self is misleading.

-*I designed this course and had it approved by the Literature Committee in Spring 2014; it is currently in the rotation to be taught.
+*I designed this course and had it approved by the Literature Committee in Spring 2014.
+Check out the course sites from Spring 2021, Spring 2022.

 “The Composition of Happiness: Assessing the Rhetoric & Reality of Well-Being” (First Year Learning Community: ENG 1101, with HUS 1101: Introduction to Human Services)